CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Hybrid-Cloud-Connectivity-with-QinQ-and-VXLANs.md

 ## Single Tag Translation

 Single tag translation adheres to the traditional QinQ service model.
 The customer-facing interface is a QinQ access port with the outer S-tag being the PVID, representing the customer.
-The S-tag is translated to a VXLAN VNI.
+Cumulus Linux translates the S-tag to a VXLAN VNI.
 The inner C-tag, which represents the service, is transparent to the provider.
 The public cloud handoff interface is a QinQ trunk where packets on the wire carry both the S-tag and the C-tag.

 An example configuration in VLAN-aware bridge mode looks like this: